KRSDOTA/chess-progress-tracker/README.md

     the live request, however this seems unreasonable and to be quite frank impossible given the size of the chess.com player pool.

 2) To make matters more complicated, the chess.com games archive API seems to only allow you to query based on "yy/mm".
-   Which means a single query is going to return a data for an entire month, which is potentially is a lot. that the chess.com API only provides archived data in monthly batches.
+   Which means a single query is going to return a data for an entire month.
+It's not possible to filter down by day.

-3) The game format is written in a legacy `.pgn' format
+3) The game format is written in a legacy `.pgn' format, might have to write our own parser :(

+4) How should this look and feel?
+Need to design the "Player insight screen(s)" more formally